 Those type of carbohydrates which reduces the Fehling’s solution and Tollen’s reagent are termed as reducing sugars.

 Q 3.
-What are the two main functions of carbohydrates in plants?
+Write two main functions of carbohydrates in plants.

 The two main functions of carbohydrate in a plant are:

 (a) Polysaccharides like starch act as a storage molecule.

 (b) Cellulose is used to build the cell wall, and it is a polysaccharide

 Q 4.
 Classify the following into monosaccharides and disaccharides.